aws-samples/aws-cdk-intro-workshop/workshop/content/english/70-construct-hub/100-internal-construct-hub/2000-create-construct-hub.md

 {{</highlight>}}

 ## Deploy
-Use `npx cdk deploy` to deploy the CDK app:
+Use `cdk deploy` to deploy the CDK app:

 {{<highlight bash>}}
-npx cdk deploy
+cdk deploy
 {{</highlight>}}

 {{% notice info %}} Deploying the Internal Construct Hub Stack for the first time may take ~10-12 minutes.
-You can take a break or continue through the Construct Lib sections of the workshop {{% /notice %}}
+You can take a break or continue through the Construct Library sections of the workshop {{% /notice %}}